As a Canadian employer, if you want to hire a temporary foreign worker, you may need to obtain a Labour Market Impact Assessment (LMIA).

 - Provide adequate housing during the period of employment

-There is also a process to apply for a LMIA to support a temporary foreign worker for permanent residency.
+There is also a process to apply for a LMIA to support temporary foreign workers for permanent residency.
 This is known as a Dual Intent LMIA and temporary foreign workers can benefit from additional job offer points to be used for their Express Entry permanent residence application.
 This can be done for applicants both in and outside the country.

 The Temporary Foreign Worker Program (TFWP) requires employers to apply for a LMIA 6 months before the date of employment.